 The Certificate in Woodturning is a nationally recognised qualification that helps developing woodturners build confidence, competence, and consistency at the lathe.
-I will soon be delivering this course in partnership with the Association of Woodturners of Great Britain (AWGB) and the Worshipful Company of Turners.
+I am delivering this course in partnership with the Association of Woodturners of Great Britain (AWGB) and the Worshipful Company of Turners.
 Together, they offer a structured programme that formally recognises practical woodturning skills while supporting continued technical development.

 What Is the Certificate in Woodturning?